Optimization of Tree Ensembles: Solution methods

 where $G_t(\xb)$ is defined as the optimal value of the following subproblem:

-The first result we will prove is of the form of the optimal solution to problem~\eqref{prob:SubPrimal}.
-To do this, we first provide a procedure for determining the leaf of the solution encoded by $\xb$ for tree $t$, as Algorithm~\ref{algorithm:SubPrimalGetLeaf}.
+The first result we will prove is on the form of the optimal solution to \problemeqref{prob:SubPrimal}.
+To do this, we first provide a procedure in Algorithm~\ref{algorithm:SubPrimalGetLeaf} for determining the leaf of the solution encoded by $\xb$ for tree $t$.
 For ease of exposition, we will denote this procedure applied to a particular observation encoded by $\xb$ and a given tree $t$ as $\getLeaf(\xb, t)$.
 We use $\leftchild(\nu)$ to denote the left child of a split node $\nu$, $\rightchild(\nu)$ to denote the right child of a split node $\nu$, and $\root(t)$ to denote the root split node of tree $t$.
+Note that if $d_{\max}$ is the maximum depth of the trees in the ensemble (\ie, the maximum depth of any split in any tree), then the time complexity of $\getLeaf(\xb,t)$ is $O(d_{\max})$, as we will traverse at most $d_{\max}$ split nodes to reach a leaf.